 Innovation and Implementation webinars

-The ARC North Thames Innovation and Implementation webinar series aims to explore and discuss the latest learning, ideas, practice and approaches on the implementation of healthcare innovations in diverse settings.
+The ARC North Thames Innovation and Implementation Science (IIS) webinar series aims to explore and discuss the latest learning, ideas, practice and approaches on the implementation of healthcare innovations in diverse settings.

 Learning from a crisis: healthcare innovations in challenging times

-This webinar explores case studies and draws on lessons learned from implementing and diffusing health innovations during disruptive events, such as the COVID-19 pandemic.
+The first webinar in our IIS series explores case studies and draws on lessons learned from implementing and diffusing health innovations during disruptive events, such as the COVID-19 pandemic.

 early career researcher network

-The open science journey: An introduction to early career researchers
+The open science journey: An introduction for early career researchers

 Intrigued by how to make your research transparent and accessible to all?
 Want to know more about open science and how to get involved?
 This webinar hosted by the NIHR ARC North Thames Academy Early Career Researchers Network will guide you on how you can begin your own open science journey.